fullsmartdev/react-native/README.md

 ### UI
 - [react-native-search-box★87](https://github.com/crabstudio/react-native-search-box) - A simple search box with animation, inspired from ios search bar.
-- [rn-placeholder★37](https://github.com/mfrachet/rn-placeholder) - Skeleton placeholder loader with (optional) animations
+- [rn-placeholder★100](https://github.com/mfrachet/rn-placeholder) - Display some placeholder stuff before rendering your text or media content in React Native
 - [rn-sliding-up-panel ★22](https://github.com/octopitus/rn-sliding-up-panel) - React Native draggable sliding up panel purly implemented in Javascript.
 Works nicely on both iOS and Android.
 - [react-native-ab-hoc★1](https://github.com/mfrachet/react-native-ab-hoc) - A HoC alternative to create A/B tests on react native
 - [react-native-splash-screen ★383](https://github.com/crazycodeboy/react-native-splash-screen) - A splash screen for react-native, hide when application loaded ,it works on iOS and Android.